copperdogma/TwoSkulls/README.md

 v2.0.0 : HCSR04
 v1.6.1 : arduinoFFT
 v1.8.3 : ESP32-A2DP

-** TODO: UPDATE LIBRARIES, but beware, ESP32-A2DP have breaking changes

 SD CARD CONTENTS
 /config.txt - config info, should be something like (role = primary or secondary):